avalanche-foundation/ACPs/ACPs/151-icm-use-current-block-pchain-height/README.md

 ## Security Considerations

-ProposerVM needs to use the parent block's P-Chain height to verify proposers for security reasons but we don't have such restrictions for verifying ICM message validity in the current block being built, therefore this should be a safe change.
+ProposerVM needs to use the parent block's P-Chain height to verify proposers for security reasons but we don't have such restrictions for verifying ICM message validity in the current block being built.
+Therefore, this should be a safe change.

 ## Copyright